-Here are a few great activity ideas for the days where the gym and field at your school are being used by other classes or departments!
+Here are a few great PE games for small spaces for the days where the gym and field at your school are being used by other classes or departments!

 Let’s face it; the gym is a popular place to host events other than our Physical Education classes.
 I cannot count the number of times our PE classes have been uprooted because of another event needing the space.
 Whether, it’s an assembly, a dress rehearsal for the school drama club, or Music class needing the stage, I always greet this problem outwardly with a smile and the willingness to be flexible.
 After all, we are all one school, right?
 There is no need to be upset or frustrated because it’s not going to change the fact that someone else needs the space.
 Internally however, I may be a little freaked out.

 Why, you ask?
 Because going outside is not as easy as stated.
 I love how everybody thinks so: “Ah, just take the kids outside and let’em run around!”
 Sure.
 It might work out sometimes, but weather is unpredictable…and plan B sometimes just doesn’t work out.
 Bring on plan C: “No Gym, No Field, No Problem!”

 At times, when uprooted from our gym space, I find us in the cafeteria, classroom, or hallway.
 Each having its own set of issues we have to plan around.
 So, if you find your classes in a similar non conventional PE space situation, here is a list of activities for you to consider.

 Hallway Foosball: Two teams of students are seated in a straight line facing opposite ways from each other.
 Using a ball of your choice: foam activity ball, beach ball, soccer ball…I prefer a playground ball.
 The students try to score by only using their inside hand, and moving the ball forward in the direction their line is sitting.
 After a few rounds, have the students rotate in their spot switching the direction of play and hand.